RAID Data Recovery

 HP RAID Data Recovery: Protech Data Recovery specializes in all types of HP servers including Proliant, MediaSmart, and DataVault servers.
 We have experience with all types of drives and RAID configurations that HP uses like SCSI, SAS, SATA, and EIDE hard drives.
 We have experience with all different arrays used with HP Smart Array controllers.

-RAID 5 is very common in the Proliant servers.
+RAID 5 is very frequent in the Proliant servers.

-DELL Servers: We are experts at recovering from DELL servers and RAID arrays.
-Dell is by far the most common server we encounter and have become very familiar with their RAID configurations.
-Most PowerEdge servers use PERC controllers configured with RAID 5 using SAS or SATA hard drives.
+DELL Servers: We are specialists at recovering from RAID arrays and DELL servers.
+Dell is by far the most frequent server we encounter and have become very familiar with their RAID configurations.
+Most PowerEdge servers use PERC controllers configured with RAID 5 using SATA or SAS hard drives.

 - DELL PowerEdge Series